Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Time Fluctuations

+In isolated quantum systems, the relaxation process is due to dephasing.
+The system will have relaxed to a new equilibrium, if after the transients have died, there are only fluctuations around a steady state.
+The fluctuations need to be small and decrease with system size, so that they disappear in the thermodynamic limit.

-In contrast, in the case of an integrable Hamiltonian quadratic in the canonical Fermi operators or mapped onto one, where the non-resonant conditions are not satisfied~\cite{Zangara2013}, it was shown analytically~\cite{Venuti2013} and numerically~\cite{Cassidy2011,Gramsch2012,HeSantos2013} that the time fluctuations of one-body or quadratic observables scale as $1/\sqrt{L}$.
+Based on semiclassical arguments and full random matrices~\cite{Feingold1986,Deutsch1991,Prosen1994,SrednickiARXIV,Srednicki1996,Srednicki1999}, it was shown that the temporal fluctuations of few-body observables, $\sigma_O$, decrease exponentially with system size.
+In contrast, in the case of a non-interacting integrable Hamiltonian or mapped onto one, it was shown analytically~\cite{Venuti2013} and numerically~\cite{Cassidy2011,Gramsch2012,HeSantos2013} that the time fluctuations of one-body or quadratic observables scale as $1/\sqrt{L}$.

-These findings prompted us to analyze how $\sigma_O$ scales with $L$ for integrable systems with interaction and how it depends on the energy of the initial state in realistic chaotic systems, where the states get more localized close to the edges of the spectrum.
-Our numerical results for spin-1/2 models show that the decay is exponential in both cases~\cite{Zangara2013}, in agreement with \cite{Reimann2008,Short2011,Short2012,Reimann2012}.
-Systems with interactions are not highly degenerate.
-In the integrable domain, their energy distribution is Poisson, whereas for the integrable models mappable onto free particles, the distribution is simply a peak at zero spacing, indicating an enormous amount of degeneracies.
-As for the dependence on $E_{\text{ini}}$, the coefficient of the exponential decay becomes smaller as we move towards the border of the spectrum and $\text{IPR}_{\text{ini}} $ decreases, but exponential fittings are still better than power-law~\cite{Zangara2013}.
+This made us wonder whether the differences were indeed associated with the regime (chaotic or integrable) of the system, as the results suggested, or were caused by something else.
+We focused on realistic systems with two-body interactions, integrable and chaotic, and analyzed how $\sigma_O$ scales with $L$ and how it depends on the energy of the initial state.
+Our numerical results for spin-1/2 models showed that {\bf \em the decay of the temporal fluctuations of few-body observables with system size is exponential for both integrable and chaotic systems, provided interactions be present and the energy of the initial state is not too close to the edge of the spectrum~\cite{Zangara2013}}.